quinnwong31/EthereumWallet/README.md

 ## Description

-TODO
+For this Challenge, you will assume the perspective of a Fintech Finder customer in order to do the following:

+- Generate a new Ethereum account instance by using your mnemonic seed phrase (which you created earlier in the module).

+- Fetch and display the account balance associated with your Ethereum account address.

+- Calculate the total value of an Ethereum transaction, including the gas estimate, that pays a Fintech Finder candidate for their work.

+- Digitally sign a transaction that pays a Fintech Finder candidate, and send this transaction to the Ganache blockchain.

 ## Technologies

 This example uses the following technologies:

 - **Web3.py** - a Python library that allows us to talk to Ethereum nodes in our favorite language, Python.
 Web3.py is a software development kit (SDK) like any other SDK you've used to talk to other APIs.
 But this time, the API originates from an Ethereum node.
 - **Ganache** - Ganache is a personal blockchain for rapid Ethereum and Corda distributed application development.
 You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.
+- **streamlit**

 ## Installation